 Dads who enforce irrational taboos

-In conservative households, the paternal figures impose illogical and unrequired censorship on discussions and debates on various topics.
+In conservative households, paternal figures impose illogical and unrequired censorship on discussions and debates on various topics.
 They would much rather prefer no one in the family speaking on those subjects to a constructive and well-informed debate on the same.
 Various topics fall under this purview, but it mainly revolves around sex and religion.

 In any traditional family, these topics are well beyond the realm of reasoning and should not be brought up at all.
-Kids growing in these circumstances grow up with a narrow mindset.
+Kids growing up in these circumstances grow up with a narrow mindset.
 Now when these kids engage in acts that are against the beliefs of their families, they lie.

-- Encourage inquisitiveness: When fathers encourage the kids to ask about things that they do not know, they are opening themselves as the source of vital information for inquisitive young minds.
+- Encourage inquisitiveness: When fathers encourage their kids to ask about things that they do not know, they are opening themselves as the source of vital information for inquisitive young minds.
 When the kids fail to communicate their doubts with their fathers, they find alternate sources.

 These alternate sources may not necessarily be in the best interests of the kids.
 Open yourself up for all kinds of discussions with your kids so that they would never have to lie to you.
 In the process, they grow up to be objective adults who can look at the world impartially and without prejudice.

 Lying is despised by society.
 But it is equally hard to be truthful all the time.
 Nurturing a truthful nature in kids is a prerequisite for them to have a successful life.
-Fathers can make a lot of mistakes in inculcating these qualities in the kids.
+Fathers can make a lot of mistakes in inculcating these qualities in their kids.

 They have to be careful of the values that they pass on to their kids and keep a close eye on their kids.
 Kids have extremely impressionable minds, and it does not take much for them to wander in their ways.

 Molding their thinking and morality is easier when they are little.
-And so, fathers should try to instill the right principles in them.
+And so fathers should try to instill the right principles in them.
 The moral compass of a person determines how far they will go in life.
 As for the kids, their compass needs to be set to the moral north early on.

 Ethics and values cannot be earned later on, just as they cannot be lost once ingrained.
 Kids brought up with the right values hold onto them till the very end.
-Fathers can make lying unsavory and being honest, the coolest virtue to have.
+Fathers can make lying unsavory and being honest the coolest virtue to have.